ydhwang/ydhwang.github.io/about.md

 1. Sun, F., Gramacy, R. B., Haaland, B., Lu, S. and Hwang, Y. (2018).
 Synthesizing Simulation and Field Data of Solar Irradiance.
 Submitted to *Statistical Analysis and Data Mining*.
 1. Zhang, Q. and  Hwang, Y. (2018).
 Bayesian Sequential Optimization for Continuous Inputs with Finite Decision Space.
 Under revision for *Technometrics*.
-1. Cho, D. and  Hwang, Y. and Park, J. (2017).
-More Buzz, More Vibes: Impact of Social Media on Concert Distribution.
-Under revision for  *Journal of Economic Behavior & Organization*.
 1. Qian, P., Amemiya, Y.,  Hwang, Y. (2017).
 A Structural Equation Method for Modeling Multivariate Data from Computer Experiments: with Application to Data Center Thermal Management.
 Under revision for *Technometrics*.

 __Teaching__